Skip to main content

 Security Cooperation

-Gender Assessment Tool
+Data Assessment Tool

-The WIIS Gender Assessment Tool is a monitoring and evaluation tool that measures the progress made by states or organizations in integrating the principles of UN Security Council Resolution 1325 into their national security policies, military operations, and defense institutions.
+The WIIS Data Assessment Tool is a monitoring and evaluation tool that measures the progress made by states or organizations in integrating the principles of UN Security Council Resolution 1325 into their national security policies, military operations, and defense institutions.

 Trainings and Courses